fritzo/pomagma/doc/philosophy.md

 iff `x` is a fixed-point of `t`, i.e., `x:t` iff `t x = x`.
-The second idea, from <a href=4>[4]</a>, is to use the combination of non-determinism and observational equivalence to define higher-order polymorhic types `t` inside the untyped base language.
+The second idea, from <a href=4>[4]</a>, is to use the combination of non-determinism and observational equivalence to define higher-order polymorphic types `t` inside the untyped base language.

 ### Reflection: extensional quoting